 Sourcing: You can use sourcing tools to pull and organise data from hundreds of social profiles to build a database of potential candidates.
 Recruiting tools put together a list of websites and Chrome extensions to complement your social media sourcing efforts, you can read that here.

-Occupop Marketing Manager Orla helps companies define marketing strategies to ensure they are attracting and retaining the right talent.
+Occupop Marketing Director Orla helps companies define marketing strategies to ensure they are attracting and retaining the right talent.